Skip to content

 Note: there’s an effective dose of citicoline as Cognizin® in each dose of Maximum Mind.

-green tea leaf L-Theanine
+Best Nootropics for Intermittent Fasting: green tea leaf L-Theanine

 L-Theanine

 L-theanine is an amino acid derived from Camellia Sinensis.
 L-theanine is responsible for the wakeful relaxation effect of green tea by promoting alpha brain waves.
-Alpha brain waves, when induced, cause a mild, anxiolytic (stress relieving), free flow thinking effect [15].
+Alpha brain waves, when induced, cause a mild, anxiolytic (stress relieving), free-flow thinking effect [15].

-Benefits of L-Theanine during Intermittent Fasting: Coffee (black, obviously) is allowed during the fasted state of intermittent fasting and L-theanine reduces the jittery side effects of caffeine and supplements brain function [16].
+Benefits of L-Theanine during Intermittent Fasting: Coffee (black, obviously) is allowed during the fasted state of intermittent fasting and L-Theanine reduces the jittery side effects of caffeine and supplements brain function [16].

 Note: there’s an effective dose of L-theanine from organic green tea leaf extract in each dose of Maximum Mind.

-Read more about L-theanine on the Marco’s Grounds Deep Dive or find out the best caffeine and L-theanine combination here.
+Read more about L-theanine on Marco’s Grounds Deep Dive or find out the best caffeine and L-theanine combination here.

 Conclusion